 There are car-hire places in all the major tourist cities.
 To rent a car or motorcycle you need to show your passport, driver's license and a major credit card.
 Usually, the person renting the vehicle must be 25 years or older.
 Insurance policies accompanying rental cars may not protect you from loss or theft, in which case you could be liable for hundreds or even thousands of dollars in damages.
 Be careful where you park, especially in Guatemala City and at night.
 Even if your hotel does not have parking, they will know of a secure garage somewhere nearby.
 Red-painted kerbs mean no parking.

-Motorcycles are available for rent in Antigua and around Lake Atitlán.
+Motorcycles are available for rent in Antigua and around Lago de Atitlán.
 Bringing safety gear is highly recommended.

 Any other form of hitching is never entirely safe, and we don’t recommend it.
 Travelers who hitch should understand that they are taking a small but potentially serious risk.

 Public transportation within towns and cities outside of Guatemala City is chiefly provided by newish, crowded minibuses.
 They're useful to travelers mainly in the more spread-out cities such as Quetzaltenango and Huehuetenango.
-Guatemala City has its own forms of bus services – the old red buses that are not recommended for safety reasons and the newer fleets of TransMetro and TransUrbano buses.
+Guatemala City has its own forms of bus services – the old red buses (not recommended for safety reasons) and the newer fleets of TransMetro and TransUrbano buses.

 Taxis are fairly plentiful in most significant towns.
 A 10-minute ride can cost about Q60, which is relatively expensive – expect to hear plenty of woeful tales from taxi drivers about the price of gasoline.
 Except for some taxis in Guatemala City, they don't use meters: you must agree upon the fare before you set off – best before you get in, in fact.
 Uber is available in Guatemala City and Antigua.